Gary Coleman: 1986–2010: Work as an adult and politics

-Coleman ventured into politics, and in the 2003 California recall election he was a independent candidate for governor.
+Coleman ventured into politics, and in the 2003 California recall election he was an independent candidate for governor.
 His campaign was sponsored by the free newsweekly East Bay Express as a satirical comment on the recall.
 After Arnold Schwarzenegger declared his candidacy, Coleman announced that he would vote for Schwarzenegger.
 Coleman placed 8th in a field of 135 candidates, receiving 14,242 votes.

 In 2003, Coleman portrayed a fictional version of himself in the video game Postal 2, the second game in the Postal franchise.
 Upon its release, the game received "mixed or average reviews" according to review aggregator website Metacritic.
 Over time, it gained a cult following.

 In 2005, Coleman appeared in John Cena's music video for his single "Bad, Bad Man" (from the album You Can't See Me) and played himself as a villain taking Michael Jackson and Madonna hostage.
 The video was a spoof of 1980s culture, focusing on The A-Team.

 Coleman's final television role was a voice role in the animated series Robot Chicken.